 With promises of a gothic horror experience and one of the most famous villains in all of D&D lore, that’s hardly surprising!

-As I’m writing this article, we are only a week away from Halloween.
+As I’m writing this article, we are fast approaching Spooky Season.
 What better time to finally offer a review of

 Read on to learn what parts of this vampire-slaying adventure have real bite and which parts just suck!